MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/v2-howto-app-gallery-listing.md

 # Submit a request to publish your application in Microsoft Entra application gallery

-You can publish applications you develop in the *Microsoft Entra ID* (Microsoft Entra ID) application gallery, which is a catalog of thousands of apps.
+You can publish applications you develop in the Microsoft Entra application gallery, which is a catalog of thousands of apps.
 When you publish your applications, they're made publicly available for users to add to their tenants.
 For more information, see [Overview of the Microsoft Entra application gallery](overview-application-gallery.md).

-To publish your application in the Microsoft Entra gallery, you need to complete the following tasks:
+To publish your application in the Microsoft Entra application gallery, you need to complete the following tasks:

 - Make sure that you complete the prerequisites.
 - Create and publish documentation.